TezBaydu/Milestone-Project-1-Band/README.md

     * For her positive, excitable response to the design and advice

 - Friends and family
-    * For plenty of user testing
+    * For patience and encouragement during course and user testing